Where to See Christmas Tree Lightings in San Francisco

 Example: “That guy has literally been walking around with a surfboard the whole day and he never actually got into the water.”
 “Textbook kook behavior, am I right?”

 “Zonie” is used to describe the crowds of Arizonians that come to spend their summers in Southern California.
-This is a good San Diego slang word to know due to the many references to “zonies'' and the “zonie factor” in newspapers and debates.
+Because "zonies" and the "zonie factor" are often mentioned in newspapers and discussions, it's a good idea to be familiar with this San Diego slang term.
 However, the term is considered to be offensive and shouldn’t actually be used to refer to people.

 Example: “What’s up with this traffic?”
 “It’s the zonies coming into town.”
 “Dude, don’t say that, not cool.”